 Monads for effects are familiar to the Haskell programmer; they were introduced by Wadler's "Monads for functional programming" and are the accepted way to work with side effects in a lazy language.

-Note that corralling side effects is necessary with laziness: sharing gives us efficient evaluation, but if sharing a side-effecting result may change how often its effects are performed.
+Note that corralling side effects is necessary with laziness: sharing gives us efficient evaluation, but sharing a side-effecting result may change how often its effects are performed.

 Wadler's approach was brilliant and timely.
 Nearly all I/O in a typical Haskell program is done via the monadic interface.
 This is why monads are famously associated with Haskell: it is hard to imagine doing I/O in a lazy language without reinventing the monad.